 These processes appear to play a role in positive training adaptations as well, even if they increase muscle soreness.
 So maybe going super far out of your way to limit these processes could have a negative impact on outcomes.

-When it comes to endurance outcomes, the majority of studies over the years have highlighted that antioxidant supplementation interferes with signalling pathways related to mitochondrial biogenesis.
-And this theoretically translates to poorer adaptations over time for endurance capacity.
+For endurance outcomes, most studies highlight that antioxidant supplementation interferes with signalling pathways related to mitochondrial adaptations.
+And this theoretically translates to poorer training adaptations over time.

 This is super important to keep in mind if you are an endurance athlete.